edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ### Examples:

 Example: Twinning exactly what data is available in the local machine.
-Eliminating data historian at on premise since it's available here now and can be archived.
+Eliminating data historian at on premise since it's available at here now and can be archived to cloud based external storage.
 For details, please contact us for further actual demo.

 ![Screenshot from 2023-02-10 04-58-02](https://user-images.githubusercontent.com/107167692/217937683-59c3b12f-7e05-461a-8f56-d14fb6265c21.png)